Generic Name: tenofovir alafenamide + emtricitabine

 Descovy is a fixed-dose combination containing tenofovir alafenamide, or TAF, and emtricitabine.
 TAF is similar to tenofovir disoproxil fumarate (TDF), sold separately as Viread and a component of Stribild, Atripla, Complera and Truvada.
 TAF, however, can be used at much lower doses and causes fewer kidney- and bone-related side effects.

-Descovy must be used in combination with other HIV drugs.
+For HIV treatment, Descovy must be used in combination with other antiretroviral drugs.

-Descovy is not yet approved for use as pre-exposure prophylaxis (PrEP) to reduce the risk of acquiring HIV.
-However, a Phase III study showed that it works as well as for HIV prevention as Truvada (tenofovir disoproxil fumarate + emtricitabine).
+In October 2019, Descovy was also approved for use as pre-exposure prophylaxis (PrEP) to reduce the risk of acquiring HIV through sex, with the exception of receptive vaginal sex.
+A Phase III study of men and transgender women showed that it works as well as Truvada (tenofovir disoproxil fumarate + emtricitabine) for HIV prevention.
+There has not been a trial of Descovy PrEP in cisgender (non-trans) women.

 Adult Dose: One tablet once a day.
 Each tablet contains 200mg emtricitabine + 25mg tenofovir alafenamide fumarate (TAF).